phamthanhsang-cs/SOC-in-my-Pocket/installation-notes/cyber-threat-intelligence/opencti.md

 ### Troubleshooting
 This is the time when eveything become interesting when i encountered some kinda tricky buggies.

-While deploying the OpenCTI Stack, I encountered an issue with the 'health check' feature that prevented the stack from starting.
-Seems like this issue appear due to version of docker swarm make it unable to use depent on
+First time when i was deploying the OpenCTI Stack, I encountered an issue with the 'health check' feature that prevented the stack from starting.

-Error Preference:
+Error Preferences:
 1. https://github.com/OpenCTI-Platform/docker/issues/322
 2. https://stackoverflow.com/questions/57406409/unsupported-compose-file-version-1-0-even-when-i-have-the-right-compatability
 3. https://github.com/OpenCTI-Platform/docker/pull/310